All Submissions for GLBIO: Click here to submit

 The choice of the journal (PLOS ONE versus PLOS Computational Biology) should be made by the authors based on how well the scope of their paper matches the scope of the given journal.
 PLOS ONE scope is described here.
 PLOS Computational Biology scope is described here.
 PLOS Computational Biology scope can be thought of as being more restrictive than that of PLOS ONE, e.g., PLOS Computational Biology papers "should provide profound new biological insights".
 So, all papers that are accepted for oral talks at the GLBIO conference should by default match well the scope of PLOS ONE, and a subset of them might match well the scope of PLOS Computational Biology.
 If an accepted GLBIO paper is submitted to PLOS Computational Biology but it is judged that the paper's scope does not match the scope of the journal, the paper will be transferred to PLOS ONE instead.
 If both journals fit the scope of the given paper well, a factor that the authors might wish to consider when choosing the journal could be the associated publication fees (see above).

-All accepted short papers will have the chance to publish their work in the ISCB Community Journal and will be contacted after acceptance about this opportunity.
+All accepted abstracts for oral presentations will have the chance to publish their work in the ISCB Community Journal and will be contacted after acceptance about this opportunity.

 Abstracts for Poster submissions to GLBIO 2019 should be half a page in length (approximately 300 words) and have no figures.
 Submission deadline in Easychair is March 18, 2019 for Posters and April 15, 2019 for Late Breaking Posters.